nicknovitski/tabletop/README.markdown

 ## How to contribute

 *First and most importantly*, if you're reading this and you make games, please tell me about them!
 Second, any complaints or suggestions are always welcome, _regardless of coding knowledge_.
-Feel free to communicate your opinions by creating an issue on the github project, or just drop me a line at <nick.novitski@gmail.com>.
+Feel free to communicate your opinions by [creating an issue on github](https://github.com/njay/tabletop/issues), or just dropping me a line at <nick.novitski@gmail.com>.

 If you have clear ideas about what more the project should do, and you think you can do something about it, then make it so!
 Don't even bother asking me about it, you know the drill: